GluuFederation/docs-supportportal-prod/sources/user-guide/new.md

 3. To see details about tickets, and to search, sort, and filter tickets, follow the [above instructions](#to-track-your-support-requests).

+## Updating ticket status

+As you work through issues you may need to update the status of the ticket.
+There are two ways to update a ticket:

+1. In the left hand window you can change the ticket status as needed.
+Be sure to save your edit before navigating to another page.

+2. During a response to a ticket you can update a ticket status.
+When you submit the response, the ticket's status will be updated as necessary.

+> Note.
+If you simply wish to close your ticket, click the Close button in the left hand menu.

+## Creating a follow-up to a solved request

+You can comment on or reopen a closed ticket, or create a new ticket that references the former ticket.

 # Alerts

 ## To follow a discussion topic or post